lucasvr/hdf5-udf/README.md

 is made through Foreign Function Interfaces (FFIs), meaning that there is no measurable overhead when accessing input and output datasets from Lua.

+A similar mechanism exists to write user-defined-functions in Python.
+The UDF is compiled into bytecode (`.pyc`) and embedded into HDF5.
+The CFFI interface is used to exchange data between the HDF5-UDF engine and Python code.

 HDF5-UDF also allows user-defined-functions to be written in C/C++.
 Such functions are compiled into shared libraries, compressed, and embedded into HDF5 just like in the LuaJIT backend.
 The difference is that, unlike a LuaJIT bytecode, shared libraries are compiled to the target architecture, hence are not as portable.

-The Lua and C/C++ APIs are identical and provide the following simple functions to interface with HDF5 datasets:
+The Lua, C/C++, and Python APIs are identical and provide the following simple functions to interface with HDF5 datasets:

 - `lib.getData("DatasetName")`: fetches DatasetName from the HDF5